 Answer is - neither.

-Models are data - they are dumb.
+Models are data - they are just data.
 They just store a collection of primitive values and give you the ability to access or mutate them.
-Usually trying to do more on models turns projects into chaos.
+Usually trying to do more on models will bring chaos to your project.

 Views are the user interface.
 Nothing to do with actually changing the state of model instances or deciding when to send an email to someone, right?
 Views just deal with the displaying UI and validating user inputs, and triggering the business logic.
 They should not actually contain that business logic.

 It’s definitely a problem faced by a lot of developers - do you put X on a model or a view?
 Do you keep your models or views thin?
 How do you decide which side of the relationship contains the method to perform a certain operation?
 How do you test business logic encapsulated in an interface without turning tests into bloat?
 It does not ever feel right whichever way you do it.

 My answer would be to quit this demagogy and create a specific business logic layer that can be called by any type of interface.